madmoo-Pi/Fractal-learning-/README.md

 - `speechrecognition`
 -

-this module was used in santic collapse research here https://osf.io/hszrn
+this module was used in semantic collapse research here https://osf.io/hszrn